+Do you know why unknown gemstones beat the diamond!
 The diamond.
-One of the most favorite gemstones in the world and not exactly unknown.
+One of the most favorite gemstones in the world and not exactly an unknown gemstone.
 Songs are written about this beauty like ‘a diamond is a girl’s best friend’.
 A diamond engagement or wedding ring makes every girl jealous.
 You can say there is no gemstone more popular than the diamond.

 Maybe so, but…